Lane Thomas Player Props: Nationals vs. Phillies

 - TV Channel: MASN

 Looking to place a prop bet on Lane Thomas?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Lane Thomas At The Plate

-- Thomas has had an RBI in 18 games this year (32.7%), including six multi-RBI outings (10.9%).
+- Thomas has driven in a run in 19 games this year (33.9%), including six games with more than one RBI (10.7%).
 He has also driven in three or more of his team's runs in two contests.

-- In 28 of 55 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.